Flash3388/Workshops-2024/electronics/part2/README.md

 The sensor has 4 pins:
 - VCC: connection for power supply for the sensor.
 It requires 5V voltage and 15 mA current.
 Can be provided from the VCC connection on the DIO port.
 - GND: ground connection of the power supply.
 Can be provided from the GND connection on the DIO port.
 - TRIG: trigger signal line.
 This line is used to tell the sensor when to measure the distance.
+Requires a signal pin on a DIO port.
 - ECHO: echo signal line.
 This line is used to tell us about the measurement of distance.
+Requires a signal pin on a DIO port.

+Because the VCC and GND pins are all connected, all we need is to connect to one of those.
+Despite us using two different signal pins.

 ![HC-SR04 Pinout](https://github.com/Flash3388/Workshops-2024/assets/17641355/ea545dbb-0844-4c6d-ae94-3a98e72d5d9b)